 - From a low-level perspective, the Wallet will provide the required keypairs by which users can access the blockchain and will also provide the mechanisms for invoking smart contracts.
-The OpenDSU1 framework will also be considered here for this component as it will allow the deconstruction and dynamic reassembly of the dApps' execution environments, providing extra flexibility in dApps implementations. - From a high-level perspective, the component will offer a GUI to end user that will allow them to access the dApp marketplace and find and execute any dApp needed.
+The OpenDSU2 framework will also be considered here for this component as it will allow the deconstruction and dynamic reassembly of the dApps' execution environments, providing extra flexibility in dApps implementations. - From a high-level perspective, the component will offer a Graphical user Interface (GUI) to end users that will allow them to access the dApp marketplace and find and execute any dApp needed.